ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 - Changes made to organization version history limits.
 - Changes made to site version history limits.
 - Changes made to library version history limits.
+- User queues a job to generate a version storage usage report.
+- User queues a job to update the version history limits on all libraries of a site.
+- User queues a job to bulk delete version history of files on a library or site.
 - User deletes versions from the version history of a file.
+- Versions deleted when expired or bulk deleted.